markbattistella/BezelKit/README.md

 By providing an easy-to-use API, `BezelKit` allows developers to focus more on their app's functionality rather than wrestling with device metrics.

+> [!Important]
+> On iOS 26 and later, Apple provides a public way to match the display's corners: `ConcentricRectangle` in SwiftUI and `UICornerConfiguration` in UIKit.
+They follow the real display — each corner separately, in every orientation, and on both screens of iPhone Duo.
+Use them where you can.
+>
+> `BezelKit` is for apps that also support iOS 18 and earlier.
+See [iOS 26 and later](#ios-26-and-later).

 ## Rationale

 ### Quick summary

-> - There is **no** public API from Apple for fetching device bezel sizes
+> - Before iOS 26, there is **no** public API from Apple for fetching device bezel sizes
 > - Using the internal API can jeopardise App Store eligibility
 > - Static bezel values can cause UI distortions across devices
 > - `BezelKit` offers an easy-to-use solution for accurate bezel metrics

 ### Longer explanation

-Apple currently does not offer a public API for fetching the bezel radius of its devices.
+Before iOS 26, Apple does not offer a public API for fetching the bezel radius of its devices.

 Although an internal API exists, using it jeopardises the app's eligibility for the App Store — a risk that's not justifiable for a mere UI element.